PrynAI/AgenticAI-QuantitativeAnalysisSystem/README.md

 - Azure Blob Storage stores the final generated report
 - Streamlit provides a simple analyst-facing interface for job submission and result review

-This architecture is intentionally more realistic than a single blocking request/response AI demo.
-It addresses long-running inference workloads, cloud persistence, worker liveness, recoverability, and operational boundaries between synchronous user interaction and asynchronous AI execution.
+This architecture addresses long-running inference workloads, cloud persistence, worker liveness, recoverability, and operational boundaries between synchronous user interaction and asynchronous AI execution.

 ## What The Platform Does